DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Experiments

 To evaluate on a real-world dataset, we apply DAISI to the Storm EVent Imagery and Radar (SEVIR) dataset \cite{veillette2020sevir}, a radar observation dataset of convective storms over the United States.
 We use the vertically integrated liquid on a $384\times$\SI{384}{\kilo\meter} grid at \SI{2}{\kilo\meter} resolution available every \SI{10}{\minute} for \SI{250}{\minute} \cite{gao2023prediff}.

-This dataset has been applied to DA using the FlowDAS method in \cite{chen2025flowdas}.
+This dataset has been applied to DA using the FlowDAS method by \citet{chen2025flowdas}.
 Thus, we mirror their setting and consider a linear Gaussian observation with standard deviation 0.001 and 10\% sparsity.
 To generate the forecasts, we use the pre-trained forecasting model of \cite{chen2025flowdas}.
 This takes six consecutive frames as input and predicts the state 10 min into the future.

-As shown in \cref{fig:results_DAISI_highdim_sevir}, both DAISI and FlowDAS are able to accurately reconstruct the state, although the extreme events are better represented in DAISI.
+As shown in \cref{fig:results_DAISI_highdim_sevir}, both DAISI and FlowDAS are able to accurately reconstruct the state, although the peaks are better represented in DAISI.
 This is also reflected by the much lower CRPS, as shown in \cref{tab:results}.